Frank Pastore: Death

 On November 19, 2012, during his radio show while discussing how his faith affects his view of death, Pastore said:

 You guys know I ride a motorcycle, don't you?
 So, at any moment, especially with the idiot people who cross the diamond lane into my lane, all right, without any blinkers -- not that I'm angry about it, but at any minute I could be spread out all over the 210 [Freeway].

 That same day, he was critically injured on the Foothill (210) Freeway in Duarte, California, when a woman from Glendora, California, driving a Hyundai Sonata, collided with his Honda VTX 1800, throwing him off the motorcycle.
 He was hospitalized in critical condition with serious head injuries.

 Less than a month later, on December 17, 2012, Pastore died from pneumonia and other complications of his injuries.
-Pastore was survived by his wife, Gina, children Frank Jr. and Christina, and one grandchild.
+Pastore was survived by his wife, Gina, children Frank Jr. and Christina, and three grandchildren.